 This bait specifically targets German roaches.
 Just apply the gel using the syringe to the cracks along your wall and skirting boards.
 The gel should be replaced every three months.

 Invict targets German roaches so you need to identify which ones you have before buying this gel.
-The bait is a fast killer, but you can get other products that are cheaper and give a similar result.
+The bait is a fast killer, but you can get other products that are a bit more affordable and give similar results.

 - Fast killer and lots of dead roaches within 24 hours